Quartet of crises threatens Europe's core

 The next time recession or a spike in sovereign bond yields shakes the euro zone, markets will remember the Greek precedent.

-An economic collapse of Greece, apart from the suffering it would cause and the lost billions for European taxpayers, could aggravate all three of Europe's other crises and destabilise the fragile southern Balkans.
+An economic collapse of Greece, apart from the suffering it would cause and the lost billions for European taxpayers, could aggravate all three of Europe's other crises and destabilize the fragile southern Balkans.

 With tension already high in the eastern Mediterranean due to civil war in Syria, the eternal Israeli-Palestinian conflict, the unresolved division of Cyprus and disputes over offshore gas fields, a shattered Greece might turn to Russia for help.
 In exchange, it might veto the next extension of EU sanctions against Moscow, or even offer access to naval facilities once used by the United States.